-(In thousand Euro) For the year ended December 31
+(In thousand Euro) For the year ended D ecember 31

-2021 2020
+2022 2021

-Interest expense 2,904 2,230
+Interest expense 3,933 2,904

-Lease interest expense 14 9
+Lease interest expense 14 14

-Foreign exchange losses 103 255
+Foreign exchange losses 124 103

-Other costs 33 27
+Other costs 400 33

-3,054 2,521
+4,471 3,054

-In September and October 2021, the Company has drawdown a total of EUR 15 million from its financing agreement with the EIB: the increase in Interest expense is due to the accrual of the interest that the Company will pay to the European Investment Bank starting from June 28, 2024.
+In September and October 2021, the Company has drawn down a total of EUR 15 million from its financing agreement with the EIB: the increase in Interest expense is due to the accrual of the interest that the Company will pay to the European Investment Bank starting from June 28, 2024.

-Other costs reflect the decrease in the fair value of Group, Financial assets recognized at fair value through profit or loss.
+Other costs, equal to EUR 400, reflects the decrease in the fair value of Group, Financial assets impacted either by the Covid-19 pandemic or the conflict between Ukraine and Russia recognized at fair value through profit or loss and the yearly effects (EUR 7) of the evaluation of warrants as described above.
 According to the investment policy approved by the Board of Directors in December 2006, "all investments in financial instruments by the Company shall be for capital preservation purposes, aimed at safeguarding its capital, reserves and liquidity until the funds are used in the Company's primary business".